How to pay for PrEP

 More good news!
 There are programs in Massachusetts that can help cover the cost of PrEP.

 The Massachusetts Pre-Exposure Prophylaxis Drug Assistance Program (PrEPDAP) can help cover the cost of PrEP.
-The program is open to Massachusetts residents who are HIV-negative and earn less than $63,800 annually.
+The program is open to Massachusetts residents who are HIV-negative and meet certain income requirements.
+You can find out more about the eligibility on the PrEPDAP program page.
 If you’re eligible, PrEPDAP pays for prescription and office visit co-pays (or the full cost of the medicine if you don’t have prescription coverage).

 If you’re taking PrEP or PEP to prevent HIV and need help with health insurance, CRI’s BRIDGE Team may be able to help.
 The BRIDGE Team provides assistance to people with health insurance issues.